Tarasius, Patriarch of Constantinople

 This Saint was the son of one of the foremost princes in Constantinople, and was originally a consul and first among the Emperor's private counselors.
 Then, in 784, he was elected Patriarch of Constantinople by the Sovereigns Irene and her son Constantine Porphyrogenitus.
 He convoked the Seventh Ecumenical Council that upheld the holy icons, and became the boast of the Church and a light to the clergy.
 He reposed in 806.

-Apolytikion of Tarasius, Pat.
-Of Constantinople in the Fourth Tone
+Apolytikion of Tarasius, Patriarch of Constantinople

 A model of faith and the image of gentleness, the example of your life has shown you forth to your sheep-fold to be a master of temperance.
 You obtained thus through being lowly, gifts from on high, and riches through poverty.
-Tarasios, our father and priest of priests, intercede with Christ our God that He may save our souls.
+Tarasius, our father and priest of priests, intercede with Christ our God that He may save our souls.

-Kontakion of Tarasius, Pat.
-Of Constantinople in the Third Tone
+Kontakion of Tarasius, Patriarch of Constantinople

 Thou didst make the Church to shine with thy most Orthodox doctrines, teaching all to venerate and worship Christ's sacred image; so didst thou convict the godless and hateful doctrine of all them that fought against Christ's ven'rable icon; O Tarasius our Father most wise and blessed, to thee we all cry: Rejoice.